adayim/consort/README.md

 for the nodes are not easy job and tried my best.
 Feel free to PR if you want to improve.
 Or you can produce `Graphviz` plot by setting `grViz = TRUE` in `plot`.
 This will use `DiagrammeR` to print the plot.
-The plot is ideal for shinny or HTML output.
+The plot is ideal for Shiny or HTML output.

 ``` r
 plot(out, grViz = TRUE)